Search

 • Record the scene with photographs or video.

-Arranging an expert visit as early as possible helps preserve evidence, before repairs or drying-out reduces what can be learned.
+Arrange an inspection by a forensic investigator as early as possible to preserve evidence before drying, strip-out or repairs reduce what can be learned.

 DIGITAL FORENSICS